wp-plugins/dynamic-widgets/readme.txt

 1. A properly working WordPress site (doh!).
 2. Your theme must have at least one dynamic sidebar.
 3. Your theme must call `wp_head()`.
-4. PHP5, PHP 5.3 is highly recommended.
+4. Minimum of PHP version 5.2.7, PHP 5.3 is highly recommended.

 = My hoster is (still) using PHP4 =